-Are these social perceptions accurate?
-While we expect that explicit endorsements will make the endorser seem like (s)he has more expertise, paradoxically, we suggest that less knowledgeable consumers will actually be more likely to use them.
+But are these social perceptions accurate?
+While we expect that explicit endorsements will make someone seem like they have more expertise, perversely, we suggest that less knowledgeable consumers will actually be more likely to use them.

-Consumer knowledge is someone's experience with and/ or expertise in a product category.
-As a person's category experience grows, his or her ability to differentiate products should become more refined, complete, and accurate (Alba and Hutchinson 1987).
-People who know more about cars, for example, are better at differentiating car makes and models (Rosch et al. 1976).
-Similarly, while a North American foodie can distinguish Chinese, Korean, and Taiwanese cuisines, a less experienced restaurant-goer may perceive all Asian food as more or less the same.
+Consumer knowledge is someone's experience with and/or expertise in a product category.
+As a person's category experience grows, their ability to differentiate products should become more refined, complete, and accurate (Alba and Hutchinson 1987).
+People who know more about cars, for example, are better at differentiating between car makes and models (Rosch et al. 1976).
+Similarly, while a North American foodie can distinguish Chinese, Korean and Taiwanese cuisines, a less experienced restaurant goer may perceive all Asian food as more or less the same.
 Thus, as consumer knowledge increases, so does awareness of heterogeneity in brands and attributes available in a category.

-We predict that this link between consumer knowledge and awareness of product heterogeneity will also extend to heterogeneity in others' preferences.
+We predict that this link between consumer knowledge and awareness of product heterogeneity should also extend to heterogeneity in others' preferences.
 Preference heterogeneity describes the diversity of consumer needs and wants (Feick and Higie 1992).
 Consumers often observe the choices and preferences of others (Ariely and Levav 2000; McFerran et al. 2010), even if they are not interacting with the people they observe (Zhou and Soman 2003).
 Greater category experience should give consumers more opportunity to observe the consumption (and responses to consumption) of others.
-For example, compared with someone who has never eaten Korean food, someone who often eats Korean food should have a better sense of how different people feel about that cuisine (based on experience talking to others or seeing others' choices).
-As a result, category experience or expertise should make people more aware of others' preference variation (e.g., that different people may or may not like kimchi).
+Compared to someone who has never eaten Korean, for example, someone who often eats Korean should have a better sense of how different people feel about that cuisine (based on talking to others or seeing other's choices).
+As a result, category experience or expertise should make people more aware of others' preference variation (e.g., that different people may or may not like Kimchi).

-We suggest that awareness of preference heterogeneity, in turn, should decrease consumers' tendency to explicitly endorse (e.g., "I recommend it").
-Compared with more knowledgeable consumers, less knowledgeable consumers should be more likely to use explicit endorsements because their lower awareness of preference heterogeneity may lead them to assume that if they like it, others will as well.
-In short, less knowledgeable consumers might not only have less sophisticated tastes but also be less aware that others' tastes may not match their own (Kruger and Dunning 1999).
+We suggest that awareness of preference heterogeneity, in turn, should decrease consumer's tendency to explicitly endorse (e.g., "I recommend it").
+Compared to more knowledgeable consumers, less knowledgeable consumers should be more likely to use explicit endorsements because their lower awareness of preference heterogeneity may lead them to assume that if they like it, others will as well.
+In short, less knowledgeable consumers might not only have less sophisticated tastes, but may also be less aware that others' tastes may not match their own (Kruger and Dunning 1999).

 In contrast, there is no clear link between implicit endorsements and consumer knowledge of others' tastes.
-Implicit endorsements (e.g., "I liked it") are assertions of personal approval, an aggregate evaluative assertion likely to accompany explaining language (Moore 2012, 2015).
-While recommendations, by definition, contain a social "should" argument (i.e., that you [the recipient] should try this product), implicit endorsements have no such social basis.
+Implicit endorsements (e.g., "I liked it) are assertions of personal approval, an aggregate evaluative assertion likely to accompany explaining language (Moore 2012; 2015).
+While recommendations by definition contain a social "should" argument (i.e., that you [the recipient] should try this product), implicit endorsements have no such social basis.
 They are simply personal, subjective "truths" that reveal little about the world beyond the individual (Wisnewski 2002).
-Consequently, there is no reason to expect that consumers' knowledge of others' taste will affect their implicit endorsement use.
-Taken together, explicit (but not implicit) endorsements should be used more often by novices than experts because of the novices' lower awareness of others' preference heterogeneity.
+Consequently, there is no reason to expect consumers' knowledge of others' taste will impact implicit endorsement use.

+Taken together, then, explicit (but not implicit) endorsements should be used more often by novices than experts due to the novice's lower awareness of others' preference heterogeneity.